 P.S.
 Also check out our gems of budget Asian restaurants we discovered!

-Not only does this elegant spot give you the best riverside view, dining here also evokes feelings of a bygone era.
+Not only does this elegant spot give you the best riverside view, but dining here also evokes feelings of a bygone era.
 Lit warmly with old school bulbs and a rather over-the-top Art Deco chandelier, the European-style dining room housed in a colonial heritage building is an inviting spot for a quiet meal.
-And, its set menu is just $28 for two courses and $35 for three courses, where appetiser choices include a Trio of Saumon and Truffled Crab Pasta, mains selects include a Bar de Ligne of pan-roasted sea bass, dashi mushroom essence, potato mousseline and enoki crisp and dessert options include Cassis Noir of rich dark chocolate mousse, cassis sorbet with a mixed berry medley.
-What a deal!
+Mains selects include a Bar de Ligne of pan-roasted sea bass, dashi mushroom essence, potato mousseline and enoki crisp for ($28++), or Entrecote ($35++), a serving of angus ribeye, pumpkin creameux, aromatics and bordelaise sauce, with dessert options like Cassis Noir ($15++) of rich dark chocolate mousse, cassis sorbet with a mixed berry medley.

 3 Fullerton Rd #03-01, The Waterboathouse, 049215

-To have only one item on your mains menu is a bold move, but that’s how this confident and classy French estab rolls – doling out platter after platter of its classic steak and fries ($34.90, pictured).
+If you haven’t had L’Entrecôte’s signature classic steak and fries ($36.80, pictured).
 The recipe for success?
 The legendary signature sauce – a powerful peppery, slightly tangy elixir the chef is proud to call his secret.
 P.S.
 Unlimited fries, might we add.

 The Naked Finn’s owner Tan Ken Loon has an obsession with sourcing for the best seafood in the world, yet he still manages to keep prices affordable.

-Our choice of mains: the sweet eight-piece farmed Giant Tiger Prawns (S$30) coated in salted egg yolk sauce, and the Secreto Iberico Pork – a lean cut of meat that’s grilled and served with a side of in-house dried solefish salt (S$30).
+Our choice of mains: the sweet ten-piece farmed Giant Tiger Prawns (S$36) grilled on sea salt over cast iron griddle, and the Secreto Iberico Pork – a lean cut of meat that’s grilled and served with a side of in-house dried solefish salt (S$30).

 There’s a reason why this Australian grill restaurant received a Michelin star.
 Expect creative dishes, fresh ingredients and carefully plated meals in this modern restaurant that boasts a friendly atmosphere and an open kitchen.
 Come during lunch, where you get to enjoy its lunch sets under the glow of natural light in the day.
 Two courses cost $39 while three courses cost $49.
-Appetisers include a cauliflower cream soup with milk bath salmon or a coconut lime cured kingfish with pineapple, while mains include a spiced lamb rump with garam marsala dhal and cucumber apple mint yoghurt.
+Appetisers include a burratina arugula salad with jamón ibérico, tomato chutney, balsamic burnt butter, while mains include a spiced lamb rump with garam marsala dhal and cucumber apple mint yoghurt.
 Dessert is an intriguing hot chocolate soup with black pepper ice cream and sesame crisp that is a flavourful blend of sweet and spicy.